sealleci/NukeTrauma/README.md

 ## Introduction

-You will act as the captain of a submarine, and launch nukes all over the world with secretaries.
+You will act as a captain of submarine, and launch nukes all over the world with secretaries.

 ## Tech Supports